liuact1986/MvvmLib/documentation/DI.md

 ## NonPublicConstructors and NonPublicProperties

-By default, the injector find public and private constructors/ properties
+By default, non public constructors/ properties are found.
 To change this behavior:

 ```cs
 injector.NonPublicConstructors = false;